What to Eat in Turkey

 15. Lokum (Turkish Delight)

-Is Turkish food spicy?
+Is Turkish food suitable for vegetarians?